mono/xsp/README.mono-fpm.md

 **Beware, this is the youngest part of mono-fpm, and probably the least secure.**

 Just pass `--web-dir` to mono-fpm to specify a directory in which the users' websites are located.
 Mono-fpm will start one C shim per directory (skipping those with owner uid < 100), and listen on `/tmp/mono-fpm-automatic/front/<directory name>`.

+## Permissions

+Recent versions of mono-fpm and fastcgi-mono-server allow for specification of permissions on sockets, using the following syntax:

+    unix://<perm>@<path>

+where perm are the permissions, written in octal.

+The permission for the various sockets should be as follows (with "httpd" being the httpd *group*):

+### httpd <-> fpm sockets (`socket`)

+They should be writable by both fpm and the httpd, and will be created by fpm *while still root*.

+Advice: use 660 (rw-rw----) as permission and put it into a directory with permission 2730 (rwx-ws---) and owned by root:httpd.

+### fpm <-> shim sockets (`shimsock`)

+They should be writable by both fpm and the user, and will be created by the C shim.

+Advice: use 660 (rw-rw----) as permission and put it into a directory with permission 3733 (rwx-ws-wt) and owned by root:fpm.

+### fpm <-> fastcgi-mono-server sockets (`ondemandsock`)

+They should be writable by both fpm and the user, and will be created by the fastcgi-mono-server daemon.

+Advice: use 660 (rw-rw----) as permission and put it into a directory with permission 3733 (rwx-ws-wt) and owned by root:fpm.

+### Websites directories

+They should be writable by the user and readable by nginx.

+Advice: use 2750 (rwxr-s---) as permission, chown it to user:httpd and put it into a directory with permission 2711 (rwx--s--x) and owned by root:httpd.

+### Configuration directory

+This only need to be readable by root.

+Advice: use 700 (rwx------) as permission.
+The files themselves can be chowned to the user if needed for configuration.

 ## Debug